FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/rust/external_crates.md

 -  Waiting to be granted OSRB approval.

-   Warning: You must receive approval from the OSRB _before_ pushing a commit to Gerrit that adds or updates an external crate.
-Do not request a code review for adding or updating an external crate until you have approval from the OSRB.
+   Warning: You must receive approval from the OSRB _before_ pushing a commit to Gerrit that adds an external crate.
+Do not request a code review for adding an external crate until you have approval from the OSRB.

 -  Uploading the change for code review.